snr-roko/alx_be_shell/shell_permissions/README.md

 4-empty:
 This script creates an empty file
 5-execute:
-This script an execution permission to a file hello
+This script creates an execution permission to a file hello
+6-multiple_permissions:
+This script creates a multiple permission to a file hello